wavila88/Lite-thinking/README.md

+## Technologies used

+Monolitic  Aplication made with:
+* ReactJS.
+* NextJS.
+* Typescrypt basicly we have a Types.ts file in [front](https://github.com/wavila88/lite-thinking/blob/development/src/utils/types.ts) and other for [backend](https://github.com/wavila88/lite-thinking/blob/development/src/pages/api/utils/types.ts)
-Aplication made with ReactJS, NextJS, you can find backEnd code in `src/pages/api`
+* NodeJS you can find backEnd code in [src/pages/api](https://github.com/wavila88/lite-thinking/tree/development/src/pages/api) using [Api Routes](https://nextjs.org/docs/api-routes/introduction).
+* We´re using [Sequelize](https://sequelize.org/) as ORM here you can check the [models](https://github.com/wavila88/lite-thinking/tree/development/src/pages/api/models).
+* This ORM allow to create dataTable using models, in this project we are making a [firts load](https://github.com/wavila88/lite-thinking/blob/development/src/pages/api/service/createDBService.ts), to don´t fill it manually.

 ## Getting Started